LLNL/zfp/docs/source/examples.rst

 Simple Compressor
 -----------------

-The :file:`simple` program is a minimal example that shows how to call the compressor and decompressor on a double-precision 3D array.
-Without the '-d' option, it will compress the array and write the compressed stream to standard output.
-With the '-d' option, it will instead read the compressed stream from standard input and decompress the array::
+The :program:`simple` program is a minimal example that shows how to call the compressor and decompressor on a double-precision 3D array.
+Without the :code:`-d` option, it will compress the array and write the compressed stream to standard output.
+With the :code:`-d` option, it will instead read the compressed stream from standard input and decompress the array::